abenz1267/nvim-databasehelper/README.md

 Simple run ":SwitchDatabaseConnection <database connection or enter for selection>", select the desired database.
 If the database is a Docker container, you'll be prompted for various parameters.

-## Current limitations

--   LSPs:
-    -   only works with [sqls](https://github.com/lighttiger2505/sqls) at the moment